isomerpages/govtech-siot/_core-products/3-decada-cloud.md

 In a device-end development scenario, users can utilise the SDK provided by GovTech to perform authentication with DECADA.
 DECADA will then validate the device triple.
 Upon verification, devices will be able to send data to DECADA.

-Methods to provision devices are as follows:
+Methods to provision devices are described below.

-- Provisioning individual devices
+### Provisioning individual devices

   1. A user will create the _Model_, _Product_ and _Device_ in DECADA to obtain the device triple to be burned onto the device
   2. Devices will use the device triple to connect to DECADA cloud using the GovTech's SDK.
 Data can be transferred between devices and DECADA

-- Provisioning Edge for multiple devices provisioning
+### Provisioning Edge for multiple devices provisioning

   1. A user will create the _Edge Model_, _Product_ and _Device_ in DECADA to obtain its device triple
   2. A user will also create the _Model_, _Product_ and _Device_ of the sub-devices.
 The sub-devices are placed under the _Edge_
   3. Once the sub-devices are placed under the _Edge_, the user will use the _Edge_ device triple to connect to DECADA cloud.
 Data can be transferred to cloud via Edge

-- Provisioning application to enable multiple devices registration
+### Provisioning application to enable multiple devices registration

   1. A user can register an application that used to provision devices onto DECADA.
 Upon registration, the user will be provided with the application's access key and secret key
   2. The application will call the API to register and provision the new device and obtain the device triple
   3. The application will then use the device triple to connect to DECADA.
 Data can be transferred between devices and cloud

-- Provisioning 3rd-party cloud
+### Provisioning 3rd-party cloud
   1. The 3rd-party cloud will need to have an application to forward the device data to DECADA.
 The application will be registered to DECADA to obtain the access key and secret key
   2. The device connected to the 3rd-party cloud will be detected by the application.
 It will call the API to register and obtain the device triple for the new device
   3. The application will then use the device triple to connect to DECADA.
 Data can be transferred between devices and cloud